sunilsharma08/XNLogger/README.md

 ```

 ## Filters
 Filters can be applied to loggers and handlers.
 Filters added to loggers will be applicable to all handlers and also requests does not pass through XNLogger whereas filters added to handlers will be recorded but will be logged to only applicable handlers.
-Filters added to one handler will be not applicable on other handlers.
+Filters added to one handler are not applicable on other handlers.
 Addings filters to logger is useful when it is required to skip all handlers or wanted to record/skip some specific urls.

 ### Add filters to logger(universal filter)
 ```swift